 In case of emergencies, please call 911 first

-As a typical country girl, she was always surrounded by pets-and wild animals (she'd bring them home, rehabilitate, then release them back to the wild).
-She's lived on farms in Vermont and Canada, volunteered at shelters, and helped care for a variety of animals by assisting at a young age in the field work for veterinarians.
+As a typical country girl, she was always surrounded by pets-and wild animals (she'd bring them home, rehabilitate, then release them back into the wild).
+She's lived on farms in Vermont and Canada, volunteered at shelters, and helped care for a variety of animals by assisting at a young age in the fieldwork for veterinarians.

 She was a child prodigy in reading, writing, and many areas involving the arts.
-While this seems unrelated to medicine, it led her on a path to the passions she now demonstrates to this day in all pets and humans of all ages and their care.
+While this seems unrelated to medicine, it led her on a path to the passions she now demonstrates to this day in all pets and humans of all ages and their activities of daily living and medical care.

 For example; she wrote to the state of Vermont 10 years ago to the veterinarian, mayor, and governor of Vermont for the rights of moose and recognizing veterans!